metataly/metataly/README.md

 ###

-<p align="left">I'm from Brazil, Rio de Janeiro<br><br>📚 Studying Analysis and Systems Development at FAETERJ<br><br>🎈 I'm currently learning more about front-end development with React.
-Also learning Java and Python.<br><br>⚡ In my free time, I love reading books and watching korean drama.
+<p align="left">I'm from Brazil, Rio de Janeiro<br><br>📚 Studying Analysis and Systems Development at FAETERJ<br><br>🎈 I'm currently learning more about Data Analyst with Python.
+Also learning PowerBI and SQL.<br><br>⚡ In my free time, I love reading books and watching korean drama.
 I also enjoy exploring new technologies and working on personal projects.<br><br>💬 Actually improving my english.</p>

 ###
 <h2 align="center">🌼🌼🌼</h2>